 - 4.31 Much of this document is concerned with processes for governance and promoting internal control.
 But it is essential to consider to what extent do the organisation's governance arrangements support the achievement of outcomes and delivery of value for money. - 4.32 From a financial perspective the 2020/21 outturn is a significant underspend.
 This largely reflects the substantial Covid related funding received from Government in the year.
 The elimination of Revenue Support Grant is highly disadvantageous to a Council such as Swale with both a low absolute level of Council tax, a relatively low Council tax base and high levels of need.
 The use by Government of deprivation as a major factor in allocating Covid funding has been hugely important for Swale.
 Given the highly constrained revenue budget the administration has continued to use one off funds to pump prime the achievement of their priorities. - 4.33 Despite Covid dominating the Council's work in the year once again good progress has been made across a range of administration priorities: - (i) Constitutional reform Area Committees established and Cabinet Advisory Committees agreed.
-Work will now take place on a move away from the Cabinet system. - (ii) New Local Plan consultation has been undertaken on a new Local Plan which reflects both the Government's increased housing targets and a radically different approach to achieving these. - (iii) Local housing company Bainbow Homes has been established to initially build out 119 affordable homes on three sites owned by the Council but now transferred to the company. - (iv) Homelessness and rough sleeping more resources for prevention of homelessness and rough sleeping. - (v) Climate change emergency action plan. - (vi) Improvements to town centres, coastal amenities, open spaces, visitor attractions and heritage public realm in the borough. - (vii) Support to community projects across the borough. - (viii) Spirit of Sittingbourne project for Sittingbourne delivered. - An agreed way forward for the refurbishment of Swale House and the Masters House.
+Work will now take place on a move away from the Cabinet system. - (ii) New Local Plan consultation has been undertaken on a new Local Plan which reflects both the Government's increased housing targets and a radically different approach to achieving these. - (iii) Local housing company Bainbow Homes has been established to initially build out 119 affordable homes on three sites owned by the Council but now transferred to the company. - (iv) Homelessness and rough sleeping more resources for prevention of homelessness and rough sleeping. - (v) Climate change emergency action plan. - Improvements to town centres, coastal amenities, open spaces, visitor attractions and heritage public realm in the borough.